Conv-AI/Convai-UnrealEngine-SDK/README.md

 - **Expansion to Other Platforms**: Including iOS and Linux.
 - **Long-term Memory for Characters**: Enabling NPCs to remember past interactions for more immersive gameplay.

-# ConvAI Unreal Engine SDK Plugin Installation and Build Guide
+# Convai Unreal Engine SDK Plugin Installation and Build Guide

 ## Overview
 This guide provides detailed instructions on how to build and install the Convai Unreal Engine plugin.